CahidArda/prisonner-s-dilemma-strategy-evolution/README.md

 ##### Graph 5
 ![](./previous_results/_graphs/s1.png)

 This was the first time cooperative strategy gained dominance.
-Best performing agent always had high S probability and average S probability gradually increased.
+Best performing agent always had high R probability and average R probability gradually increased.
 After this short test with 1000 generations, I ran another test to see how strategies evolved for more generations:

 ##### Graph 6
 ![](./previous_results/_graphs/s2.png)